survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 * A vendor bundle contains the third party code of your project.
 The vendor dependencies can be detected by inspecting where the modules are imported.
 If they come from the *node_modules* directory, they can be split automatically through a `minChunks` rule.
 * `CommonsChunkPlugin` provides control over the splitting process.
 You can control the position of shared modules through its `async` and `children` flags. `async` extracts shared modules to an asynchronously loaded bundle while `children` pushes the shared modules to the parent bundle.
 * The `chunks` option of `CommonsChunkPlugin` allows you to control where the plugin is performing splitting.
 The option gives more granular control, especially in more complex setups.
 * Webpack offers more control over chunking through specific plugins, such as `AggressiveSplittingPlugin` and `AggressiveMergingPlugin`.
-Particularly the splitting plugin can be useful in HTTP/2 oriented setups.
+Particularly the splitting plugin can be handy in HTTP/2 oriented setups.
 * Internally webpack relies on three chunk types: entry, normal, and initial chunks. `CommonsChunkPlugin` flags modules using these types.

 In the next chapter, I will discuss code splitting and show how to load code on demand using webpack.